pharmer/pharmer/README.md

 ## Support
 If you have any questions, [file an issue](https://github.com/appscode/pharmer/issues/new) or talk to us on the [Kubernetes Slack team](http://slack.kubernetes.io/) channel `#pharmer`.

+---

+**`pharmer` cli collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+To disable stats collection, run the operator with the flag** `--analytics=false`.

+---